-We have developed an enhanced methodology to create a 3D seismic migration volume from a set of 2D seismic lines.
+An enhanced methodology for creating 3D seismic migration volumes from sets of 2D seismic images has been developed.
 Generating an accurate geologic time map to guide the interpolation is critical.
 By more directly incorporating the seismic data into the geologic model building process, horizon drift relative to the true geologic layering can be improved relative to previous approaches that rely solely on measured dips.
 Additionally, by considering directionality and careful selection of weights, the character of the output image more closely represents that of the input data.
 Combining these enhancements leads to improved output image quality and interpretability while also increasing the distance scale over which interpolation can be performed.
 Successful application of the enhanced methodology to a field data example from the North Sea demonstrates its effectiveness.